This article was published a few years ago, but with the novel coronavirus restrictions in place, more people may be opting to stay home this year.

 3. Visit your town’s monument or memorial centre

 Many communities have designated war memorials.
 Veterans Affairs Canada has an online database for Canadians to search for local memorials in their communities.
 Click here to find one near you.
+You may need to visit the monument before or after Nov.
+11, due to the novel coronavirus.

 4. Visit a war museum.

 With over 70 Canadian Armed Forces museums across Canada, it is a great way to show respect and honour the fallen soldiers who have sacrificed their lives for us.
 The Canadian War Museum, located in Ottawa Ontario, currently displays exhibits in commemoration of the 100th anniversary of the first World War.
 Plan your visit by visiting their website.
+While this may be difficult this year, many museums are offering online exhibitions.

 5. Send moral mail to the troops overseas, local Veterans, or other organizations that support troops.